-Example 1.1 ctd.
+Example 1.1 (cont'd).
 The k-means algorithm applied to the eigenbasis from Example 1.1 converges after 2 iterations and results in the following clustering:

-&lt;sup>3For unlucky choices of random assignments the k-means algorithm may end up with less than k clusters.
+4For unlucky choices of random assignments the k-means algorithm may end up with less than k clusters.
 A simple albeit dissatisfying solution is to restart k-means with a different random assignment.

-1.8.3 Normalized Graph Laplacians
+1.8.3 Normalized graph Laplacians